shchurch/shchurch.github.io/index.md

 # Free Adult Education

-I am a passionate educator, and have substantial experience both in the university classroom, and as a volunteer educator to adults in my community.
+I am a dedicated educator, and have experience both in the university classroom, and as a volunteer educator to adults in my community.

 ![english_class](/assets/img/english_class.png)

-I currently teach in New Haven, Connecticut, and previously ran the Boston-Cambridge English program for adults.
+I currently teach English to adults in New Haven, Connecticut, and previously ran the Boston-Cambridge English program for adults.
 These classes primarily serve Portuguese and Spanish speaking adults at all English proficiency levels.

 [Boston-Cambridge English Class](https://www.facebook.com/groups/bostoncambridgeenglishclass)

 # Publications

-Check out my [Google Scholar profile](https://scholar.google.com/citations?user=4fMce0EAAAAJ&hl=en) for a list of all publications.
+My [Google Scholar profile](https://scholar.google.com/citations?user=4fMce0EAAAAJ&hl=en) has a list of all publications.

 # Contact